 Every human being is the result of procreative experience.
 This creates a relational status that results in being connected psychologically, materially, or organically with another (even if one is disconnected from the day-to-day activities).
 This connected status is key to the concept of m/otherness or mother-ness.

-The Encyclopedia of Motherhood states: “Motherhood Studies has developed into three interconnected categories of inquiry: motherhood as institution, motherhood as experience, and motherhood as identity or subjectivity” (vol. 2, 831).
+Finally, the Encyclopedia of Motherhood states: “Motherhood Studies has developed into three interconnected categories of inquiry: motherhood as institution, motherhood as experience, and motherhood as identity or subjectivity” (vol. 2, 831).
 Here we will explore mother, the noun, the person, the identity and experience, mothering the activity which at least historically has included the procreational labor and care-work, and motherhood the institution, which left in the hands of patriarchal constructions can be organized as a site of control.
 Differentiating between Mother Studies and Motherhood Studies, both of which examine the institution of motherhood, and the praxis of mothering, Mother Studies keeps the research focused on elucidating the perspectives generated by self-identified m/others as a core tenet.

 Submitted, Martha Joy Rose – Working Document 2015-2022